-The Saint Louis Zoo WildCare Institute Center for Native Pollinator Conservation has joined forces with institutions in Kenya, Africa, and Arizona and with a range of urban gardeners to involve 28 young people, age 17-22, in designing and establishing pollinator gardens and pollinator habitat sculptures.
-They are doing this while reaching out to residents of their urban communities.
-They are also sharing messages about the importance of developing pollinator habitats within community gardens.
+The Saint Louis Zoo WildCare Institute Center for Native Pollinator Conservation in 2013 joined forces with institutions in Kenya, Africa, and Arizona and with a range of urban gardeners to involve 28 young people, age 17-22, in designing and establishing pollinator gardens and pollinator habitat sculptures.
+They did this while reaching out to residents of their urban communities.
+They also shared messages about the importance of developing pollinator habitats within community gardens.

 Today we are witnessing a worldwide rise in food production costs coupled with an alarming global decline in native pollinators.
 More than 35% of the world’s food crops – one bite in three at the dinner table – rely on animal pollinators.
 At the same time, more and more people are living in urban areas (about 80% of the world’s population) without access to fresh and affordable produce.